Hounfor/OldtimerPack/README.md

 Technically, these chassis are extinct, but occasionally they can be found in Davion local troops.

-Phoenir PX-3R and Phoenix PX-4R:
+Phoenix PX-3R and Phoenix PX-4R:

 Technically, these chassis are extinct, but occasionally they can be found in Steiner local troops.